free things to do in New York City

 Concert | Pianist Akimi Fukuhara and Friends

 Akimi Fukuhara has appeared at many prestigious venues in the U.S.A., Europe and throughout Japan.
-Her solo CD titled “Akimi Plays Chopin and Liszt" on the Platz Record Label received the Critic’s Recommendation Award from Japan’s Recording Arts Magazine, and her live recording with cellist Christine Walevska was recently released.
-A graduate of the Juilliard School, Akimi is currently a "2011 CHANEL Pygmalion Days Artist" in Japan.
+Her more solo CD titled “Akimi Plays Chopin and Liszt" on the Platz Record Label received the Critic’s Recommendation Award from Japan’s Recording Arts Magazine, and her live recording with cellist Christine Walevska was recently released.
+A graduate of the Juilliard School, Akimi is currently a "2011 CHANEL Pygmalion Days Artist" in Japan. less

 New York City, NY; NYC